 East India Cafe

-Based in the Montpellier area East India Cafe serve some delightful Indian food including many plant-based dishes.
-They also have a vegetarian tasting menu which is 7 courses with paired drinks for you to enjoy.
+Based in the Montpellier area, East India Cafe serve some delightful Indian food including many plants-based dishes.
+They also have a vegetarian tasting menu, which is 7 courses with paired drinks for you to enjoy.
 Some highlights of this menu include; Deconstructed vegetable samosa, a trio of lentil soup and seasonal vegetable pakora.
 More info…

-Veganism is the practice of abstaining from the use of animal products, particularly in diet, and an associated philosophy that rejects the commodity status of animals.
-A follower of the diet or the philosophy is known as a vegan. https://en.wikipedia.org/wiki/Veganism
+Veganism is the practice of abstaining from the use of animal products, particularly in diet.
+However, the associated philosophy that rejects the commodity status of animals.
+We know a follower of the diet or the philosophy as a vegan. https://en.wikipedia.org/wiki/Veganism

-Vegetarianism is the the practice of abstaining from the consumption of meat (red meat, poultry, seafood, and the flesh of any other animal), and may also include abstention from by-products of animal slaughter.
-Vegetarianism may be adopted for various reasons.
-Many people object to eating meat out of respect for sentient life.
-Such ethical motivations have been codified under various religious beliefs, as well as animal rights advocacy.
-Other motivations for vegetarianism are health-related, political, environmental, cultural, aesthetic, economic, or personal preference. https://en.wikipedia.org/wiki/Vegetarianism
+Vegetarianism is the practice of abstaining from the consumption of meat.
+This includes red meat, poultry, seafood, and the flesh of any other animal.
+However, it may also include abstention from by-products of animal slaughter.
+However, people may adopt vegetarianism for various reasons.
+Many people also object to eating meat out of respect for sentient life.
+Such ethical motivations include religious beliefs and also animal rights advocacy.
+Other motivations for vegetarianism are more often than not health-related.https://en.wikipedia.org/wiki/Vegetarianism